THE NETWORK FOR PRIMARY CARE CLINICIANS

 - Enduring materials

-The content of the activities sponsored by PCN includes a wide variety of topics that are pertinent to primary care clinicians and other specialists.
+The content of the activities accredited by PCN includes a wide variety of education that is pertinent to primary care clinicians.
 Content area is based upon gap analysis and assessment of the educational need(s).

-As a result of our educational activities, PCN furthers the knowledge, competence, and performance of primary healthcare clinicians.
-PCN is committed to measuring the effectiveness and impact of its sponsored activities to assess success in achieving changes in clinical behavior, awareness of health issues, knowledge of treatment paradigms, competence in implementing skills, and clinical performance.
-The results of CME activities sponsored by PCN are measured through the following methods:
+As a result of our educational activities, PCN furthers the knowledge, competence, and performance of primary care clinicians.
+PCN is committed to measuring the effectiveness and impact of its CME activities in achieving changes in clinical behavior, awareness of health issues, knowledge of treatment paradigms, competence in implementing skills, and clinical performance.
+The results of CME activities accredited by PCN are measured through the following methods: